PAINT APPLICATION HELPFUL NOTES

 c) Be sure to keep the spray tip wet and clean the tip with water at a minimum of 1 gallon of product sprayed intervals, this will keep the paint from forming on the tip resulting in an uneven spray on the wall.

-d) If spraying the ceiling whit paint, make sure the sprayer pump if adequate for the job.
+d) If spraying the ceiling white paint, make sure the sprayer pump is adequate for the job.
 The ceiling white paint is a very high solid paint and should not be thinned out more than 3 oz of drinking water per gallon for application.

 15. Back rolling is highly recommended when spraying to ensure a better touchup and appearance of the final coat.

-16. After applying the first coat or primer coat or you intend to take a break after painting.
+16. After applying the first coat or a paint/primer coat or you intend to take a break after painting.
 Do not place roller or brush in water to set over night without thoroughly cleaning the brush or roller of all paint.

 a) In order to prevent the paint from hardening on the brush or roller, you should wash them off as best possible, then place the used roller or brush into a plastic bag, twist and close the opening; then place the bag and roller/brush into an operating refrigerator.
 This will allow you to remove the roller/brush later and continue using them until the paint job is completed.

-Note: if the brush or roller become clogged or starts to harden due to room temperature exposure without being used, the roller or brush can be cleaned or softened using mineral-spirits or possibly soaking them in a solution of dishwashing soap and water mix.
+Note: If the brush or roller become clogged or starts to harden due to room temperature exposure without being used, the roller or brush can be cleaned or softened using mineral-spirits or possibly by soaking them in a solution of dishwashing soap and water mix.

 17. Drying times may vary depending on location, weather conditions, temperature, humidity, structural design and air movement in the area of the painting.

-a) DO NOT recoat prior to the product drying or so that it is at least dry to the touch and not tacky at all to the touch.
-It is just best to wait 24 to 48 hours between coats for best results.
-For the trim or any satin finish paint, it is recommended that you allow the paint to dry for 48 to 72 hours between coats.
+a) DO NOT recoat prior to the product drying.
+It is best to wait 24 to 48 hours between coats for best results.
+For the trim or a satin finish paint, it is recommended that you allow the paint to dry for 48 to 72 hours between coats.
 Failure to allow the paint time to dry will result in a flat/matt finish.

-b) DO NOT rub the painted surface or press against it, or lay items on it prior to the paint fully drying.
+b) DO NOT rub the painted surface or press against it, or lay items on it prior to the paint fully dried/cured.

 For further questions, concerns or other painting needs, please feel free to contact us at: Local: 602-944-4442 or Toll Free: 866-995-4442